pchickey/meta-mavelousbox/README.md

 ~/src/mavelousbox $ bitbake rpi-mavelousbox-image
 ```

-Building the image will probably take a couple of hours.
+Building the image will probably take a couple of hours the first time around.